amirhossein-khalili/products/src/reco/README.md

-# Reco Module
+# Reconciliation Module

-The `reco` module provides a flexible and extensible framework for data reconciliation within the application.
+The `Reconciliation` module provides a flexible and extensible framework for data reconciliation within the application.
 It is designed to identify and fix discrepancies between different data sources, such as an event store and a read model.

 ## Key Features